Thomas Johnson (murderer): The Dunolly murders

-A coronial inquiry was held at Dunolly on Tuesday, October 25, before the Deputy Coroner, William Belcher.
+A coronial inquiry was held at Dunolly on Tuesday, 25 October, before the Deputy Coroner, William Belcher.
 Johnson attended the inquiry, but did not ask any questions and was not represented by counsel.
-The Deputy Coroner found that Johnson had murdered the two men and committed him for trial in the Supreme Court of Victoria at Ballarat on December 13.
+The Deputy Coroner found that Johnson had murdered the two men and committed him for trial in the Supreme Court of Victoria at Ballarat on 13 December.

 Trial and execution

 Johnson was tried in the Supreme Court at Ballarat on 13 and 14 December 1938.
 After the charges of having murdered Bunney and Gray were read to him, Johnson pleaded not guilty.
 On the second day of the trial Johnson's defence counsel, Robert Monahan, disclosed that the basis of Johnson's not guilty plea was an insanity defence.
 Dr. Ellery, "a specialist in mental diseases" who had examined Johnson, gave evidence for the defence that the prisoner "was suffering from hereditary disease which made him periodically unsound mentally".
 He described Johnson as "pugnacious and aggressive, and callous pathologically", who "had head attacks which led to extreme violence".
 A contrary view was provided by Dr. Raymond Allan, a Coburg prison doctor.
 He described Johnson as a man of "low-grade mentality, but he was not insane", adding that the prisoner "was a callous type, and human life seemed to be nothing to him".
 After retiring for six hours the jury delivered a guilty verdict.
 The judge then sentenced Johnson to death for the murders of Charles Bunney and Robert Gray.

 The date of Johnson's execution was set for 23 January 1939.
 Groups opposed to capital punishment began to urge the State government to grant a reprieve for Johnson.
-On January 17 a deputation met with Henry Bailey, the Attorney-General; the group was led by the State opposition leader, John Cain, and was made up of representatives of the Labor Party, the Trades Hall Council and the Churches of Christ.
+On 17 January a deputation met with Henry Bailey, the Attorney-General; the group was led by the State opposition leader, John Cain, and was made up of representatives of the Labor Party, the Trades Hall Council and the Churches of Christ.
 Members maintained that "hanging was not a deterrent to murder and was repugnant to the Australian people".
 Attorney-General Bailey was unmoved, stating that the Cabinet had already considered the matter and "the law shall take its course".

 Efforts to stop or postpone the execution continued until late into the night before the appointed day.
 Johnson was hanged at Pentridge Prison, Coburg, on 23 January 1939.
 On the morning of the hanging, when the prisoner was asked by the Sheriff whether he had anything to say before the sentence of death was carried out, Johnson "indicated that he wished the execution to proceed".
 The preliminary legal formalities were gone through in Johnson's cell (not on the scaffold as had been the previous custom).
 No clergyman attended the execution (according to the wishes of the condemned man).
-Johnson was buried in the cemetery at Pentridge Prison.